syncfusion-content/maui-docs/MAUI/Radial-Menu/Populating-Items.md

 ### ImageWithText

-The following code snippet demonstrates how to Display images and text in the RadialMenu items of the control.
+The following code sample demonstrates how to Display images and text in the RadialMenu items of the control.

 {% tabs %}